Skip to main content

 How does the social security system work for employees in the Netherlands?

 The Dutch social security system is a dual system.
 It consists of national insurance schemes (volksverzekeringen) and employee insurance schemes (werknemersverzekeringen).
-National insurance contributions cover old-age pension (AOW), surviving dependants (Anw), and long-term care (Wlz).
-These contributions are withheld from the employee's wages.
-Employee insurance schemes are funded by employer contributions.
-They include unemployment insurance (WW), disability insurance (WIA), and sickness benefit (ZW).
+National insurances cover all residents and are funded by contributions withheld from wages: the old-age pension (AOW), surviving dependants (Anw), long-term care (Wlz) and child allowance (AKW).
+Employee insurance schemes are funded by employer contributions and include unemployment insurance (WW), disability insurance under the Work and Income (Capacity for Work) Act (WIA), and the residual Sickness Benefits Act (ZW), which mainly covers flex workers and workers without a live employment contract.

 Employers are responsible for withholding and remitting social security contributions through the payroll.
-The UWV (Employee Insurance Agency) administers the employee insurance schemes and handles benefit claims.
-The level of contributions is set annually by the government.
-In addition, employers pay a contribution to the Healthcare Insurance Act (Zvw) for each employee.
-Employees do not pay employee insurance premiums directly.
-These are borne by the employer.
-In practice, this means that employer social security costs add approximately 20 to 30% on top of the gross salary.
+UWV administers the employee insurance schemes and handles benefit claims.
+The level of contributions is set annually by the government, and employers also pay a contribution to the Healthcare Insurance Act (Zvw) for each employee.
+In practice, employer social security costs add approximately 20 to 30% on top of the gross salary.
+Where an employer has been negligent in reintegration during long-term illness, UWV can impose a wage sanction of up to an additional year on top of the statutory two-year obligation, a mechanism that extends private insurance exposure accordingly.

 How is employment law enforced in the Netherlands?

 The Nederlandse Arbeidsinspectie (Dutch Labour Inspectorate) is the primary authority responsible for enforcing employment law in the Netherlands.
-It monitors compliance with legislation on working hours, working conditions, minimum wage, and the employment of foreign nationals.
-The Inspectorate can impose administrative fines and issue warnings.
-In serious cases, it can order the immediate cessation of work activities.
+It monitors compliance with legislation on working hours, working conditions, minimum wage, the employment of foreign nationals and the Posted Workers Act.
+The Inspectorate can impose administrative fines directly, issue warnings, and in serious cases order the immediate cessation of work activities.
+Its inspectorate capacity is, by its own account, below the ILO benchmark of one inspector per ten thousand workers, a fact that has led to repeated international complaints and to a policy of risk-based and sector-focused enforcement.

 How are employment disputes resolved in the Netherlands?

 Depending on the applicable collective bargaining agreement, some disputes must first be submitted to a sectoral disputes committee.
-For discrimination complaints, employees can also turn to the Netherlands Institute for Human Rights (College voor de Rechten van de Mens) for a non-binding opinion.
-For international businesses, the key implication is that most Dutch employment disputes are resolved relatively quickly before the kantonrechter.
-However, the outcome depends heavily on whether the employer has built a proper file and followed the correct procedures.
+For discrimination complaints, employees can turn to the Netherlands Institute for Human Rights (College voor de Rechten van de Mens) for a non-binding opinion.
+Where legal aid is available, it can significantly reduce the barrier to litigation.
+For international businesses, the key implication is that most Dutch employment disputes are resolved relatively quickly before the kantonrechter, but the outcome depends heavily on whether the employer has built a proper file and followed the correct procedures.

 What should international employers know about Dutch employment law?